Propellerheads: History

 In November 1998, the song "Bang On!" was included in the Nintendo 64 video game Wipeout 64.
 Earlier that same year, the same song was also featured on the Lost in Space soundtrack.
+"Bang On!" would later be featured in the 2001 Xbox video game Mad Dash Racing as part of the game console's launch into the American market.
 Another song "Lethal Cut" was featured in the PlayStation game Wipeout 3, while "Big Dog" was featured in the background music of the PAL version of Gran Turismo 2.

-Following their 1997 collaboration, in 2000 Propellerheads again worked with Shirley Bassey, this time remixing her 1964 song, "Goldfinger".
+Following their 1997 collaboration, in 2000, Propellerheads again worked with Shirley Bassey, this time remixing her 1964 song "Goldfinger".
 This version was included on Bassey's remix album, Diamonds Are Forever.

 In 2001, the band recorded "Star Crossed Lovers" with Martha Wainwright for the Red Hot Organization's compilation album Red Hot + Indigo, a tribute to Duke Ellington, which raised money for various charities devoted to increasing AIDS awareness and fighting the disease.

-"Take California" was selected by Apple for their iPod debut commercial that year.
-It features a man shaking his head while listening to the track on his Mac, then drags the song onto the device including his "Favorites" playlist.
-He puts on his earbuds dancing to the song then leaves.
-It ends with the iPod wordmark and "Think different" slogan showing up.

-In October 2003, Wall of Sound commemorated its tenth birthday.
-To commemorate the occasion, the label released a two disc album charting ten years of its pioneering British music.
+In October 2003, Wall of Sound celebrated its tenth birthday.
+To commemorate the occasion, the label released a two-disc album charting ten years of its pioneering British music.
 The first CD featured Röyksopp, The Wiseguys and Mekon, while Gifford provided a mix CD for the second disc.
 The first track on that disc, "Ten Years (Johnston's Strut, Part 1)", was a new song by Propellerheads featuring the Brooklyn-based writer Livingroom Johnston.

 One of the trailers for the Disney/Pixar film The Incredibles featured "On Her Majesty's Secret Service".

 Their version of "On Her Majesty's Secret Service" featured as a choice of Horizon presenter Kevin Fong on Desert Island Discs, as this was the track he played every morning when driving to the Kennedy Space Center while working with NASA.

-White was part of the live incarnation of Long Range, the now defunct project of Phil Hartnoll of Orbital.
+White was part of the live incarnation of Long Range, the now-defunct project of Phil Hartnoll of Orbital.